ant-design/ant-design/components/grid/index.en-US.md

 - The column grid system is a value of 1-24 to represent its range spans.
 For example, three columns of equal width can be created by `<Col span={8} />`.
 - If the sum of `col` spans in a `row` are more than 24, then the overflowing `col` as a whole will start a new line arrangement.

-## Flex layout

 Our grid systems base on Flex layout to allow the elements within the parent to be aligned horizontally - left, center, right, wide arrangement, and decentralized arrangement.
 The Grid system also supports vertical alignment - top aligned, vertically centered, bottom-aligned.
 You can also define the order of elements by using `order`.

-Flex layout uses a 24 grid layout to define the width of each "box", but does not rigidly adhere to the grid layout.
+Layout uses a 24 grid layout to define the width of each "box", but does not rigidly adhere to the grid layout.

 ## API